-In order to support the industrial applications in electrical and electronics industry, special materials have been added to the build-in material database including silver, copper alloys and nickel alloys etc. To facilitate simulation of miniaturized components, the allowable dimensions in SORPAS® have been extended to 0.1 microns (or 4 decimals for mm).
+In order to support the industrial applications in the electrical and electronics industry, SORPAS® has special materials in the build-in material database including silver, copper alloys and nickel alloys, etc. To facilitate the simulation of miniaturized components, SORPAS® allows dimensions down to 0.1 microns (or 4 decimals for mm).

-- Add slots to block the direct weld current path in the tap part.
+- Add slots to block the direct weld current path in the top part.

 - Add projections to localize the current through the desired path.

-In the simulation case, two pulses are applied with two step forces.
-First step of force is applied until the deformation of the fork is enough to close the initial gap towards the wire.
-After setting up a sound contact between the fork and the wire, first current pulse heats up the fork legs and at the end of the first current pulse, the tip of the fork legs are closed.
-Second pulse with increasing the applied load results sufficient heat to melt the polymer coating and electrical contact between the fork and the wire.
+In the simulation case, two pulses are applied with two-step forces.
+The first step of force is applied until the fork is enough to close the initial gap towards the wire.
+After setting up a sound contact between the fork and the wire, the first current pulse heats up the fork legs.
+At the end of the first current pulse, the tips of the fork legs are closed.
+The second pulse with the increased force generates enough heat to melt the polymer coating and electrical contact between the fork and the wire.